stitchdata/docs/_integration-schemas/google-ads/ad_group_audience_performance_report.md

     type: "integer"
     description: "The ID of the ad group that the record belongs to."
     foreign-key-id: "ad_group_id"

-  - name: "campaign_id"
-    type: "integer"
-    description: "The ID of the campaign that the record belongs to."
-    foreign-key-id: "campaign_id"

   - name: "{{ site.data.taps.extraction.google-ads.custom-fields.name }}"
     description: "{{ site.data.taps.extraction.google-ads.custom-fields.description }}"
 ---